Levator Ani Syndrome

 The first thing that patients can do to relieve the pain is to use sitz baths (sitting in shallow warm water).

 Pelvic floor physical therapy is another approach that can reduce the symptoms of levator ani syndrome.
 It involves a qualified physical therapist teaching the patient pelvic floor exercises where they contract and relax their pelvic floor muscles.
-Techniques such as biofeedback and digitally massaging the levator ani muscle can also be used.
+Techniques such as biofeedback and digitally massaging the levator ani muscle can also help.
 In biofeedback, a probe is inserted into the patient’s vagina to monitor the working of the pelvic floor muscles including the levator ani.
-Finally, electro galvanic stimulation where a rectal probe sends electric pulses to the muscle can help reduce the pain in some cases (5).
+Finally, electro galvanic stimulation where a rectal probe sends electric pulses to the muscle can help reduce the pain in some cases.

 To temporarily relieve the symptoms of levator ani syndrome, some doctors may prescribe muscle relaxants such as Flexeril (cyclobenzaprine).